West Indies Championship: History of the competition

 The regular competition began in the 1965–66 season, named the Shell Shield (after sponsors Royal Dutch Shell), and the five teams that had contested the 1961 knock-out competed in a round-robin league, with two home matches and two away matches for each team.
-This format and name remained until 1981–82, when the Combined Islands were split by the West Indies Cricket Board, but that only meant that the season was lengthened to five games a team.
-Barbados won most of the early tournaments, with nine titles of a possible 14 from 1965–66 to 1979–80, before the Combined Islands won their first title in 1980–81 after four runners-up spots in the preceding six seasons – becoming the last of the five teams to win a title.
+This format and name remained until 1981–82, when the Combined Islands were split up into the Leeward and Windward Islands by the West Indies Cricket Board.
+This meant that the season was lengthened to five games per side.
+Barbados dominated from the outset, with nine titles won from 1965–66 to 1979–80.
+The Combined Islands won their first title in 1980–81 after four runners-up spots in the preceding six seasons – becoming the last of the five teams to win a title.

-Barbados won three more titles before the tournament was restricted in the 1986–87 season – instead of a round-robin league, there were now two round-robin groups, determined by geography.
-The league was back for the next season, however, renamed to Red Stripe Cup (from the beer brand Red Stripe).
-Leeward Islands won their first title in 1989–90, winning all five games in the league, but Barbados were back on top for the following season.
-No team managed to win for two seasons in a row for the next fourteen seasons, though the Leeward Islands and Barbados exchanged the trophy for six seasons between 1993–94 and 1998–99.
-The WICB experimented with the format in these seasons – the 1995–96 saw a final match being played, while 1996–97 had a home-and-away round-robin format (so ten matches in total).
-The following season, the Red Stripe withdrew as a sponsor, and the tournament had to be renamed the President's Cup – and cut down to five matches a team once again.
-For 1998–99, the soft drink Busta came in as the tournament became the Busta Cup, and the tournament now got a semi-final and a final appended after the round-robin.
+Barbados won three more titles before the tournament was modified in the 1986–87 season.
+Where instead of a round-robin league, there were now two round-robin groups, determined by geography.
+The league structure was though back into place for the next season.
+As well the contest was then and there renamed as the Red Stripe Cup with its main sponsor being the Jamaican beer Red Stripe.
+Leeward Islands won their first ever title in 1989–90, winning all five games in the league, but Barbados were back on top for the following season.
+No team managed to win back to back titles for the next fourteen seasons, though the Leeward Islands and Barbados exchanged the trophy between 1993–94 and 1998–99.
+The WICB tinkered with the competition's formats during this period of time.
+Where in 1995–96 a final match was played, while the 1996–97 season saw a home-and-away round-robin format of ten matches in total.
+At this seasons' close, Red Stripe withdrew as a sponsor.
+The regional tournament was eventually renamed the President's Cup and reduced to five matches a team once again.
+On from the 1998–99 season, Trinidadian soft drink Busta became the new title sponsor with the newly named Busta Cup, having a semi-final and a final appended after the round-robin stage.